dropwizard/dropwizard/docs/source/manual/core.rst

     # HTTP-specific options.
     http:

-      # The port on which the HTTP server listens for service requests.
+      # The port on which the HTTP server listens for application requests.
       # Because Java cannot drop privileges in a POSIX system, these
       # ports cannot be in the range 1-1024.
 A port value of 0 will
       # make the OS use an arbitrary unused port.